Phoebe Smith picks five of her favourite small hills in England for hikers and walkers alike.Read more...

 Support a lively literary festival in an unsung Shropshire town

-Wellington is often overlooked by the tourist trail, but with several real-ale pubs, a recently revived brewery and an abundance of walking opportunities stretching out from the town centre, it deserves more attention from visitors and Salopians alike.
-In October, the town council’s Annual Literary Festival brings local and national writers to Wellington venues – and every event is free of charge.
+Wellington is often overlooked by the tourist trail, but with several real-ale pubs, a lovely indoor market and an abundance of walking opportunities stretching out from the town centre, it deserves more attention from visitors and Salopians alike.
+In October, the town council’s Wellington Festival (which grew out of Wellington Literary Festival) brings a week of performing arts to various venues, and every event is free of charge.

 Find the perfect excuse to eat (and drink) chocolate